Updated on July 24, 2022

 The best way to keep raw meats cold while camping is to freeze them before packing them into the cooler.
 Cooked meats may not retain the right texture after thawing, so store these close to an ice pack or block.

 Does salt make ice last longer?

 Yes!
 Salt lowers the freezing point of water, so the water becomes much colder when frozen.

 Make a saltwater solution by adding a ¼ cup of salt to a gallon of water (not filled all the way to the top to give the water room to expand when it freezes).
 Remember that because salt lowers the freezing point, it will take longer for the salted water to freeze than plain water.

 How long will a bag of ice last in a cooler?

 It depends.
 If campers are opening the cooler frequently, a bag of ice won’t last much longer than a day, the cooler isn’t prechilled, and the ice isn’t kept in the bag when placed in the cooler.
 Follow the tips above to make the ice last longer in your cooler.

 What is the best cooler for the money?

-Rotomolded coolers are more expensive, but the quality will make it easier to keep food cold while camping:
+Rotomolded coolers are more expensive, but the quality will make keeping food cold when camping even easier:

 - the even molding and UV resistance creates a more durable cooler

-- dense and consistent insulation in rotomolded coolers help make ice last longer in the cooler
+- dense and consistent insulation in rotomolded coolers helps make ice last longer in the cooler

 - can be the best coolers for camping because the latches are often animal proof, keeping critters from snacking on your camping meals